stephenkostas/apostrophe-documentation/tutorials/core-concepts/other-content-tools/tags.md

 # Tags

 Tags are a common CMS feature which are used to fluidly connect content.
-In Apostrophe, tags can applied to all content types and connect them across your site.
+Tags connect different content and content content types across your site.
 Many of the widgets bundled with Apostrophe support creating content with tags, and you can also [use tags when you create your own widgets](/other/fields/tags.md).

 ## Creating Tags